Paul Bender (jurist): Arizona redistricting commission

 Bender was part of the team that drafted Arizona's Proposition 106, which created the Arizona Independent Redistricting Commission in 2000.
 Bender subsequently sought one of the five seats on the commission.
 His nomination was opposed by Republicans in the state legislature and was the subject of an Arizona Supreme Court case: Adams v.
 Commission on Appellate Court Appointment.
-The court held that members of tribal courts are not "public officials" for the purpose of the redistricting commission.
+The court ruled that members of tribal courts, as Bender was for two Native American nations, are not "public officials" for the purpose of the redistricting commission.
+As a result, the court held, Bender was not ineligible to serve.
+Ultimately, however, he was not selected.

+Death

+Bender died in Phoenix on September 11, 2026, at the age of 93.